NeuroTorch/NeuroTorch/README.md

 # 1. Description

 It's time to bring deep learning and neuroscience together.
-In this library, we offer machine learning tools to neuroscientists and we offer neuroscience tools to computer scientists.
-These two domains were created to be one.
+With this library, we offer machine learning tools to neuroscientists and we offer neuroscience tools to computer scientists.
+These two domains were created to be one!

-NeuroTorch is developed to be easy to use, so that you can do simple things in a few lines of code.
+NeuroTorch was developed to be easy to use and you can do simple things with few lines of code.
 Moreover, NeuroTorch is modular so you can adapt it to your needs relatively quickly.
 Thanks and stay tuned, because more is coming!

 ### Current Version (v0.0.1-beta0)

-What can we do with NeuroTorch in the current version?
+What can be done with NeuroTorch in the current version?
 - Image classification with spiking networks.
 - Classification of spiking time series with spiking networks.
 - Time series classification with spiking or Wilson-Cowan.